sgherbst/svreal/README.md

 Since the user has not provided any formatting information for **c**, its range is automatically determined from the ranges of **a** and **b**.
 Since **a** is +/- 5.0 and **b** is +/- 10.0, the range of **c** is +/- 15.0.
 The width of **c** defaults to **\`LONG_WIDTH_REAL**, and its exponent is calculated using the formula above.

+## Floating-point formatting

+**svreal** supports synthesizable floating-point operations via [Berkeley HardFloat](http://www.jhauser.us/arithmetic/HardFloat.html).
+To switch the real-number representation from fixed-point to floating-point, define the **HARD_FLOAT** flag (e.g., **+define+HARD_FLOAT**).

+In order for this to work, you'll need to have installed the HardFloat library as described earlier.
+Since HardFloat is installed separately, the simulation or synthesis tool will need to know where the HardFloat headers and source files are located.
+To make that straightforward, the **svreal** Python package provides several functions:
+1. **get_hard_float_headers**: Returns a list of the absolute paths to the HardFloat Verilog headers.
+2. **get_hard_float_sources**: Returns a list of the absolute paths to the HardFloat Verilog source files.
+3. **get_hard_float_inc_dirs**: Returns a list of the absolute paths to the directories containing the HardFloat Verilog headers (for use with a command-line argument like **+incdir+**)

+In most cases, using **HARD_FLOAT** does not require any code changes.
+Although some **svreal** commands specify range, width, or exponent information, those are ignored when using **HARD_FLOAT**, since it uses a single floating-point format (**recfn**) throughout the entire design.

+**recfn** is the HardFloat "recoded" format, described in section 5.2 of the [HardFloat documentation](http://www.jhauser.us/arithmetic/HardFloat-1/doc/HardFloat-Verilog.html); it has a 1-to-1 mapping to the IEEE 754 floating-point format but is optimized for better synthesis results.
+The user can adjust exponent and significand widths using **HARD_FLOAT_EXP_WIDTH** (default 8) and **HARD_FLOAT_SIG_WIDTH** (default 23), which have the same meaning as **expWidth** and **sigWidth** in the HardFloat documentation.

+Although **svreal** mostly handles conversions to and from the **recfn** format, the **svreal** Python module provides the functions **recfn2real** and **real2recfn**.
+These conversion functions are useful for tasks like computing the contents of ROMs that store floating-point numbers.

 ## Debugging

 Suppose that the range of **a** is not sufficient to contain the value being assigned to it.
 Then **a** may contain an entirely wrong value due to overflow.
-In order to debug this problem, define the **FLOAT_REAL** flag (for example, using **+define+FLOAT_REAL**).
+In order to debug this problem, define the **FLOAT_REAL** flag (e.g., **+define+FLOAT_REAL**).
 This switches the real number representation from fixed-point to float-point, which helps the user to identify whether the fixed-point representation is the cause of the problem, or whether it is something else.
 In addition, this flag adds assertions to check if any real-number signal exceeds its specified range.

 It is also possible to debug underflow issues using **svreal**.
 First set the **FLOAT_REAL** flag to switch to a floating-point representation.
 If the problem goes away, but there are no assertion errors indicating overflows, then the problem is likely due to inadequate resolution in one or more **svreal** signals.
 This theory can be validated by increasing **\`LONG_WIDTH_REAL** and/or **\`SHORT_WIDTH_REAL**.
 If increasing **\`SHORT_WIDTH_REAL** helps, then one or more multiplication constants need to have higher resolution.
 Otherwise, one or more fixed-point signals or additive constants need more resolution.

+While the **HARD_FLOAT** flag could be used for a similar purpose, since it also switches the real number representation to a floating-point format, **FLOAT_REAL** is generally better for debugging because it simulates faster than **HARD_FLOAT** (at least 10x faster).

 ## Operations available